Nyami Nyami: Legend

-"The BaTonga People lived in the Zambezi Valley for centuries in peaceful seclusion and with little contact with the outside world.
+"The Tonga People lived in the Zambezi Valley for centuries in peaceful seclusion and with little contact with the outside world.
 They were simple folk who built their houses in kraal along the banks of the great river and believed that their gods looked after them supplying them with water and food.

 But their idealistic lifestyle was to be blown apart.
 In the early 1940s a report was made about the possibility of a hydro-electric scheme to supply power for the growing industry that colonialism had brought to the federation of countries that were known as Northern Rhodesia on one side of the river and Southern Rhodesia on the other, now Zambia and Zimbabwe.

 In 1956, construction on the Kariba Dam project was started.

 Heavy earth-moving equipment roared into the valley and tore out thousands of hundred-year-old trees to build roads and settlements to house the workers who poured into the area to build a dam that would harness the powerful river.
-The BaTonga's peace and solitude was shattered and they were told to leave their homes and move away from the river to avoid the flood that the dam would cause.
+The Tonga's peace and solitude was shattered and they were told to leave their homes and move away from the river to avoid the flood that the dam would cause.
 Many of them were forcibly removed as they would not believe that their fields and homes they had known all their lives would now be flooded and under water.

 The name Kariba comes from the word Kariva or karinga, meaning trap, which refers to a rock jutting out from the gorge where the dam wall was to be built.
 It was believed by the BaTonga to be the home of the Nyami Nyami, the river god, and they believed anyone who ventured near the rock was dragged down to spend eternity under the water.

 Reluctantly they allowed themselves to be resettled higher up the bank, but they believed the Nyami Nyami would never allow the dam to be built and eventually, when the project failed, they would move back to their homes.

 In 1957, when the dam was well on its way to completion, the Nyami Nyami struck.
 The worst floods ever known on the Zambezi washed away much of the partly built dam and the heavy equipment, killing many of the workers.